joshbegley/nyt-latest/README.md

-**Police Responding to Shooting in Coeur d’Alene, Idaho**\
+**Firefighters Targeted in Shooting in Coeur d’Alene, Idaho, Officials Say**\
-`It was not immediately clear whether there were any injuries, but a sheriff’s office issued a shelter-in-place alert near the scene of the shooting.`\
+`A sheriff’s office issued a shelter-in-place alert near the scene of the shooting.
+The governor called the attack “a heinous direct assault on our brave firefighters.”`\
 https://nytimes.com/2025/06/29/us/coeur-dalene-idaho-shooting-ambush.html

 **Trade grades: Can Collin Sexton help the Hornets get more creative on offense?**\